CLI Development Environment Setup

 The environment variables will be reset after terminal closed.
 Therefore, the scripts need to be run again when you open a new terminal.

-Installing Toolchain
+Install Toolchain

 • Linux:/opt/rtk-toolchain